 In moments of great uncertainty, I’ve always turned to my journal.

 When covid hit, I left my apartment in New York City and spent the next few months quarantining in my parents’ attic.
 I was no stranger to isolation: I spent much of my twenties in treatment for leukemia, unable to travel, eat out, see friends, even take a walk.
 Suddenly isolation was back—this time on a global scale.
+To turn that isolation into creative solitude and connection, I asked my favorite writers, artists, and community leaders to share some words of inspiration and a prompt, and I invited my community to journal along with me.

+By the end of the first 100 days of the Isolation Journals, there were 100,000 of us: writing, searching, seeking, connecting, making sense of our lives together.
 But isolation did not begin with the pandemic—more and more it’s a feature of everyday life.
-And in November of 2021, I learned my leukemia had returned, and I entered cancer treatment again.
-As we all navigate our own interruptions, I’ve continued send out a journaling prompt from a different contributor, along with a missive where I try to wrangle meaning from the ups and downs of life.
+So I continued to send out a weekly newsletter with an essay and journaling prompt from a different contributor, along with a missive where I try to make sense of the ups and downs of life and learn to swim in the ocean of not-knowing.

 —Suleika

 Why subscribe?
-You’ll get:
+You’ll get access to:

 I do this work because I know it works, and it’s necessary.
 Through this practice, we create ourselves, and we write our way through.
 My hope is that you’ll join us.